Is This Normal Relationship Stress or a Sign It’s Not Working?

 Why It’s Hard to Tell What You’re Dealing With

-Strain caused by external pressure does not necessarily indicate something is wrong with the relationship itself.
+Strain from external pressure does not mean the relationship is wrong.
 The strain reflects the surrounding conditions.
-When circumstances ease, the relationship often recovers.
-Tensions resolve because the underlying understanding between you remains intact.
+When circumstances ease, the relationship recovers.
+Tensions resolve because the understanding between you remains intact.

 Here, the strain does not disappear when circumstances improve.
 The same tensions arise even when daily life becomes easier.
 Conversations circle the same ground.
 Misunderstandings repeat.
 Attempts to address them bring only temporary relief before the same pattern returns.